 Note: By default, the User toolbar is hidden in new installations.
-To open the User toolbar select View > User Toolbar.
-For more information about the User toolbar, see "Exploring the WinRunner Window," on page 3.
+To open the User toolbar choose View > User Toolbar.
+For more information about the User toolbar, see "Exploring the WinRunner Window" on page 13.

 Use the $\stackrel{\text{lm}}{=}$ pointer to double-click the Order No. check box.
 The Check GUI dialog box opens and displays the available checks.
 Note that this dialog box does not open if you only single-clicked the Order No. check box.
 Accept the default check, State.
-This check captures the current state (off) of the check box and stores it as expected results.
+This check captures the current state (OFF) of the check box and stores it as expected results.

 Click OK in the Check GUI dialog box to insert the checkpoint into the test script.
-The checkpoint appears as an obj_check_gui statement.
+The checkpoint appears as an obj\check\gui statement.